 The Trustee considers interest rate and inflation risks to be generally unrewarded investment risks.
-As a result, the Trustee aims to hedge around 82% and 83% of the Fund's exposure to interest rate risk and inflation risk respectively (on a gilts + 0.4% basis), by investing in a leveraged LDI arrangement managed by BMO.
+As a result, the Trustee aims to hedge around 95% of the Fund's exposure to interest rate risk and inflation risk (on a gilts + 0.4% pa basis), by investing in a leveraged LDI arrangement managed by Columbia Threadneedle.